SCACPA Advocacy: How to Talk to Legislators and Other Key People

 Best Practices for SCACPA Chapter Leaders and Members

-Getting to know your local legislators is critical as the SCACPA Advocacy Team looks to strengthen its communication relationships in 2019.
-The goal of this short workbook is to offer tips and strategies that put SCACPA members at ease in opening a dialog – even if you’re not exactly a social butterfly.
+Getting to know your local legislators is critical as the SCACPA Advocacy Team looks to strengthen our communication relationships in 2021.
+Here are tips and strategies to put SCACPA members at ease in opening a dialog – even if you’re not a social butterfly.

 HOW TO GET STARTED

 - To find your legislators’ contact information, use the “Find Your Legislator” tool at www.scstatehouse.gov/legislatorssearch.php

 - Develop a “grapevine” strategy that assigns CPAs in every Chapter to the appropriate legislators

 - Chapter Leaders should make a point to know the Legislative Delegation Chair from each respective county

 - Become aware of which legislators in the Chapter area are in key leadership roles

 - Find a way to connect with them in their hometowns as opposed to Columbia

 - Depending on the relationship, a meeting may need to be 10 minutes in their office, over a meal or as an invitee to a larger gathering